 In 2020 the Lewis-Clark Valley Healthcare Foundation’s Impact Grant Program will fund one-year requests to support projects and initiatives that promote health, wellness, and disease prevention within LCVHF’S nine-county region.
 This region includes Clearwater, Idaho, Latah, Lewis and Nez Perce Counties in Idaho; Asotin, Garfield and Whitman Counties in Washington; and, Wallowa County in Oregon.
 We anticipate that most grants will be between $25,000 – $75,000 but will consider compelling requests in any amount.
 Priority will be given to applications that demonstrate a commitment to a long-term vision, an emphasis on building significant partnerships, and projects that are addressing the root causes or “upstream factors” that affect health, wellness, and disease prevention.

-The community needs and opportunities assessment conducted by Innovia (which report is available on the LCVHF website) provides good information concerning the healthcare related needs in our region.
+The community needs and opportunities assessment conducted by Innovia (available here) provides good information concerning the healthcare related needs in our region.
 Both the social determinants of a healthy community as well as direct access and the provision of health care are important factors.

 The Foundation looks forward to supporting non-profit agencies in responding to those needs.

 The Impact Grant process is a 2-stage process.
 Applicants first submit a Letter of Interest, which briefly outlines your proposal.
 The Lewis-Clark Valley Healthcare Foundation will review LOIs and invite full proposals for organizations and efforts whose work seems best aligned with our purpose and most likely to have the type of impact we seek.

 2020 Impact Grant Timeline